 Others are concerned with already horrible traffic on one-lane Frida Kahlo Way, on which the college is situated and on which the proposed large project is to be located, with thousands of new residents.
 Many are upset at the terrible damage that will result to the civic gem that is City College.
+Still others observe that there is little about this enormous, for profit development that will alleviate the

-Still others observe that there is little about this enormous, for profit development that will alleviate the housing crisis in a 7 x 7 square mile city or the zooming rents and mortgages.
+Still others observe that there is little about this enormous, for profit development that will alleviate the housing crisis in a $7 \times 7$ square mile city or the zooming rents and mortgages.